Pastor Brian Albert

 Pastor Brian Albert grew up in Lebanon, PA, in a family of six.
 His nursing career began with training as an Army combat medic which led to an LPN & then Registered Nurse.
 During his 18 years of nursing, he served in allergy clinics, orthopedics, medical intensive care & Director of Nursing of a long-term care facility.

-Pastor Brian & his wife, Barbara, & Dolly, their 9-year old English Cocker Spaniel live in Elizabethtown.
+Pastor Brian & his wife, Barbara, & Ruby, An English Cocker Spaniel, born April 30, 2020 live in Elizabethtown.
 They also have a daughter, Gina, who is an artist.
 They both enjoy motorcycling & each has their own Yamaha.
 Barbara’s bike has an unusual paint job which is a great conversation starter in bringing the ‘Word of God’ to the people they meet.

 Tuesday, Wednesday & Thursday – 10 AM to 1 PM